OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Static Analysis

-- Testing How WebViews are Loaded
+- Testing how WebViews are loaded
-- Testing WebView File Access
+- Testing WebView file access
-- Checking Telephone Number Detection
+- Checking telephone number detection

 ##### Testing How WebViews are Loaded